Natural capital and biodiversity management

 Enagás has signed the Pact for the Circular Economy promoted by the Spanish Government.
 Under the Pact, we commit to promoting the transition to a circular economy through different actions on which we are already working.

-• Energy Efficiency and Emissions Reduction Plan, which has allowed us to reduce our carbon footprint by 14% compared to the base year (2018).
+• Energy Efficiency and Emissions Reduction Plan, which has enabled us to reduce our carbon footprint by 48% compared to 2014.

-• Projects for electricity generation for self- and third-party consumption from renewable energies, and cleaner and more efficient process technologies have allowed us to generate 16.7% of the electricity consumed in 2021.
+• Electricity generation projects for self- and third-party consumption from renewable energies, and cleaner and more efficient process technologies have allowed us to generate 9.1% of the electricity consumed in 2023.

 • A project for the use of waste cold from liquefied natural gas (LNG) whereby the cold produced in the regasification process at plants can be used in third-party industrial processes and air conditioning installations, with savings in energy costs and a reduction in the carbon footprint.